Note: FastPass+ has been replaced by a new, multipart program for accessing rides, some parts requiring payment.

 These park days ideally should be spread across a nine day trip (including travel time) to fit in the partial days and to multiply the opportunities to book FastPass+, the most important tool you have for reducing waits.

 To use FastPass+, you need a My Disney Experience account and valid park tickets linked within it.

-Then, beginning 60 days before check-in if you are staying at a Disney-owned resort or the Swan or Dolphin, or 30 days before use if you are staying anywhere else, you can book one hour windows for up to three rides with minimal waits in one park.
+Then, beginning 60 days before check-in if you are staying at a Disney-owned resort (or the Swan or Dolphin,, Shades of Green, Four Seasons, the Disney Springs Resort Area resorts, the Hilton Orlando Bonnet Creak, or the Waldorf Astoria) or 30 days before use if you are staying anywhere else, you can book one hour windows for up to three rides with minimal waits in one park.
 (Three different rides—no repeats.)

-At two parks—the Magic Kingdom and the Animal Kingdom—you can pick your three from any of the FastPass+ rides offered.
+At Magic Kingdom you can pick your three from any of the FastPass+ rides offered.

 At Epcot and Disney’s Hollywood Studios you pick one ride from a short “Tier One” list and the second and third from a longer “Tier Two” list.

-Many rides that offer FastPass+ are unwise to choose, and the tiering at Epcot and Hollywood Studios makes it hard to see everything in one day without arriving before park open.
+Many rides that offer FastPass+ are unwise to choose, and the Pandora choices at Animal Kingdom and tiering at Epcot and Hollywood Studios makes it hard to see everything in one day.

 Honestly, the easiest way for first-timers to do this is to follow the suggested itineraries that already exist on this site or the more comprehensive ones in the book that I co-author with Josh Humphrey, writer of easyWDW.com, The easy Guide to Your Walt Disney World Visit—the only major Disney World guide book written from scratch for using FastPass+.